• Products

 Whether you are using the Recent menu in the navigation or the Recent pages section of the Home page, the tabs used to separate your pages are broken up into the following groups:

-1. Visited — Pages and blogs you have viewed, including those that you’ve edited and commented on
+1. Visited — Pages, blogs, and whiteboards you have viewed, including those that you’ve edited and commented on

-2. Worked on — Pages and blogs you created, edited, and commented on; this includes drafts
+2. Worked on — Pages, blogs, and whiteboards you created, edited, and commented on; this includes drafts

-3. Starred — Pages and blogs you starred so that you can easily get back to them without searching or using browser bookmarks
+3. Starred — Pages, blogs, and whiteboards you starred so that you can easily get back to them without searching or using browser bookmarks

 4. Drafts — Pages and blogs you created and closed without publishing